witzulu/MyDagboek/README.md

 2. Site Admin
 3. User Admin
 4. Dashboard for each project
-6. initial boards (create boards and add list and tasks)
+6. Boards
+    - Cards
+    - Lists
+    - Drag and drop Card and list
+    - Labels on Card
+    - Checklist on Card
+    - Duedate on Card

 7. Notebooks
    - A rich-text Markdown editor with a toolbar for creating and editing notes.